Ahead of the forthcoming Pyun-produced fifth film, Matty looks back at the cult auteur’s first four robo-schlockers.

 Occupying a spot at the top end of the much maligned Albert Pyun’s dense resume – neatly sandwiched between his kooky Big Trouble In Little China (1986) riff Brain Smasher… A Love Story (1993) and his magnum opus, stylised shoot-’em-up Mean Guns (1997) – is 1992’s exhilarating NEMESIS.
 Originally conceived as a female cop fronted serial killer thriller, then envisioned as a taut conspiracy flick during Pyun’s tenure at a waning Cannon Films, a change of the protagonist’s gender and a change of studio found the filmmaker once again waist deep in his now patented territory of robots, martial arts, and bone-crunching action.
 It was a mix that had served his beloved 1989 future-shocker Cyborg well; previous eclectic cuts The Sword and the Sorcerer (1982) and Down Twisted (1987) had hinted at it, but it was Pyun’s shepherding of the Jean-Claude Van Damme bruiser that laid the groundwork for the kind of quirky genre excitement that the Hawaiian-born maestro was really capable of.
 And while the rough n’ ready Mad Max (1979)-ness of Cyborg was visually and tonally worlds away from the first sleek, William Gibson-infused Nemesis, it was enough to convince backers Imperial Entertainment that the director needed to harness the skills of another European arse-whupper to topline the film: this time, French kickboxer Olivier Gruner.

 Fresh from Imperial’s passable thumper Angel Town (1990), Gruner is Alex Rain: a burnt out, cybernetically enhanced cop coerced into one final assignment by his superiors (performed with great comic book pomp by cult heroes Brion James and Tim Thomerson).
 Rain’s mission is to take out an old acquaintance turned snitch who plans to thwart a summit meeting along with her gaggle of techno terrorists or something – but Nemesis‘ convoluted plot barely matters, so forget it.
 Pyun sure does!
-Juggling nods to everything from Escape From New York (1981) to Philip K. Dick, Nemesis’ script (which is credited to the mysterious ‘Rebecca Charles’ – likely, an unverified Pyun pseudonym) is a fun sci-fi patchwork but it’s no more than a threadbare way for Pyun to link a procession of blistering, bullet-soaked set pieces.
+Juggling nods to everything from Escape From New York (1981) to Philip K. Dick, Nemesis’ script (which is credited to the mysterious ‘Rebecca Charles’ – in actuality a pseudonymous Pyun) is a fun sci-fi patchwork but it’s no more than a threadbare way for Pyun to link a procession of blistering, bullet-soaked set pieces.